alexpdp7/alexpdp7/PERSONAL_INFRA.md

 ## Mail

 All systems are running Postfix configured to send emails through an account on my free G Suite account.
+This way I get notifications on failed cronjobs or automated updates.

 ## TLS